Cheong Wa Dae: Cheong Wa Dae Sarangchae

 Cheong Wa Dae Sarangchae is a building built for tourists visiting Cheong Wa Dae and is a space that teaches Korean history and culture.
-Inside the building, there are artefacts related to past presidents and an exhibition hall.
+Inside the building, there are artifacts related to past presidents and an exhibition hall.
 The history and old photos of Cheong Wa Dae, as well as the old photos and history of Gyeongbokgung, are all displayed there.
 In addition, visitors can purchase Korean foods and souvenirs.

 On the first floor, there is a Korea Tourism Exhibition Hall, a souvenir shop, and a shelter, and on the second floor, there is a Cheong Wa Dae Hall and a public communication experience center.

 Originally, this location was the presidential chief of staff's official residence, but when the front road of Cheong Wa Dae was opened in February 1996, it was changed into a complex cultural space to provide convenience and attractions for the people.
 At that time, it was called Hyoja-dong Sarangbang, and the building was remodelled in January 2010 due to aging; since then, it has kept its appearance and name.
 On the first floor, there were the National Public Relations Center and the Seoul Public Relations Center, and on the second floor, there were the Presidential Hall, the Government Public Relations Center, and the G20 Rest Area.